foundry-rs/starknet-foundry/docs/src/appendix/snforge/test.md

 - `always`: always display colors.
 - `never`: never display colors.

+## `--detailed-resources`

+Display additional info about used resources.

 ## `--use_scarb_collector`

 Uses Scarb to find and compile tests.
 Requires at least Scarb nightly-2023-12-04